CompNet/NetVotes/README.md

 ##Running the main program
 1. Open R
 2. Set the current directory as the working directory
-3. Run main.R by sourcing it
+3. Run `main.R` by sourcing it

 ##Generating the plots
-The plots are stored in the output folder called "plots".
-To generate then you just need to open the chartsProcessor.R file and source it.
+The plots are stored in the output folder called `plots`.
+To generate them you just need to open the `chartsProcessor.R` file and source it.